durekhan/Social-Network/README.md

 # Social-Network
-This project is built using NestJs and MongoDb.
-It lets you sign up as a user and create different posts, as well as follow/unfollow other users etc.
+This project is bootstrapped with https://nestjs.com/